ytlee0430/LotteryPython/README.md

 python update_data.py --type super  # Update 威力彩 (superlotto638)
 ```

-The script uses `taiwan_lottery.py` to fetch the official history pages, parse the draw period, date, numbers, and special number, then append the results to the appropriate worksheets.
+The script uses `taiwan_lottery.py` to fetch draw results from [lot539.com](https://www.lot539.com), parse the draw period, date, numbers and special number, then append the results to the appropriate worksheets.

 Each time data is fetched, the new rows are also appended to local CSV files
 named `<type>_sequence.csv` and `<type>_sorted.csv` (where `<type>` is `big` or